 We can forgive a man for making a useful thing as long as he does not admire it.
 The only excuse for making a useless thing is that one admires it intensely.
 All art is quite useless.”

 In Germany, Andreas Fiessler has taken the useless machine to a new level.
 Using a broken desktop printer as a base he has constructed an “Advanced Useless Machine.”
 This version comes with a bank of eight switches that keep the mechanical hand busy turning them off.
 Of course, it’s only a matter of time before someone escalates and the equivalent of an arms race breaks out in the world of useless machines.

-Of course, good ideas should never be allowed to die so a company called ThinkGeek is now marketing a USB enabled Pet Rock - $7.99 plus shipping.
+Of course, good ideas should never be allowed to die so a company called ThinkGeek later marketed a USB-enabled Pet Rock for $7.99 plus shipping.

 Now wasn’t reading this article a totally useless thing to do?
 Unless, of course, it made you chuckle, because a chuckle is never useless.

 Poynter Products of Cincinnati capitalized on Dr. Minsky’s important work by producing a toy it called the Little Black Box in 1959.
 It performed almost exactly in the same way as the Ultimate Machine.
 Recently, one sold on eBay for $50.00

 - “Why the Hell Do They Still Make Car Alarms?”Alexander George, Popular Mechanics, September 24, 2015.

 - “Motor Vehicle Theft.”
 FBI Uniform Crime Reports, undated.

 - “The Ultimate Machine.”
 Arthur C. Clarke, Harper’s, August 1958.